 In an effort to halt the outbreak of COVID-19, a number of countries, including the United States, United Kingdom and Italy, have placed significant restrictions on travel.
 While some restrictions have been relaxed since the beginning of the pandemic, many restrictions are still in place.
 In the U.S. and UK, our office-based employees have been primarily working from home since March 2020.
 Limitations on travel and other social distancing measures may have an effect on our preclinical and clinical activities and regulatory timelines.
-While our clinical sites are still treating and following up with patients in clinical trials, these centers are also devoting significant resources to patients with COVID-19, which could limit their ability to enroll additional patients in ongoing clinical studies.
+While our clinical sites are still treating and following up with patients in clinical trials, these centers are also devoting significant resources to patients with COVID-19 and may need to devote additional resources as variants of COVID-19 lead to a potential rise in hospitalizations, which could limit their ability to enroll additional patients in ongoing clinical studies.
 While we believe we have enrolled and treated enough patients to support regulatory filings for OTL-200 in the U.S., COVID-19-related impacts shifted the enrollment timeline for our OTL-201 trial for the treatment of MPS-IIIA by three months.

-Travel and stay-at-home orders could adversely affect our contract manufacturers and third-party logistics providers.
+As additional variants of the virus proliferate, potential renewed travel and stay-at-home orders could adversely affect our contract manufacturers and third-party logistics providers.
 To date, our third-party contract development and manufacturing organization (CDMO) partners have continued to operate at or near normal levels.
 While we currently do not anticipate any interruptions, it is possible that the COVID-19 pandemic and response efforts may have an impact in the future on our or our third-party suppliers' and CDMO partners' ability to manufacture our products in development.
 We have reviewed the collectability and valuation of our assets through the date of financial statement issuance and did not identify any significant recoverability concerns or impairments.
 Any prolonged material disruptions to our employees, suppliers, CDMOs, vendors or patients could impact our operating results and could lead to impairments.
-To date the Company has recorded impairments on long-lived assets that are due to a combination of a corporate restructuring and COVID-19 market impacts.
+To date, we have recorded impairments on long-lived assets that are due to a combination of a corporate restructuring and COVID-19 market impacts.